UH-CI/uh-mira-app-template/README.md

 Now you can login to the UH HPC.

-Create file in your home directory called input1.txt and put some randome sentences in it - this will be the default input file for this test application.
+Create file in your home directory called manifest.mira it can be blank for the test if you just want to be sure mira launches.
+Be sure to specify a real mira file for the default value - the current value will be a manifest.mira file in you ~/lus directory if you put your manifest there and name it "manifest.mira" this app will use it.

- Now navigate to your ~/lus/apps/uh-mira-app-4.0.2/test folder and run the test.sh script to be sure it runs - if should create a input and output folder and copy the input1.txt file to the input folder and write the word count to a file in the output folder.
+ Now navigate to your ~/lus/apps/uh-mira-app-4.0.2/test folder and run the test.sh script to be sure it runs - if should create a input and output folder and copy the manifest file to the input folder and write the standard out  to a file in the output folder.
+Please do this in an interactive sandbox session vs on the login nodes.

  If the test worked you are good to register the app to your AGAVE account.